nbingo/nbingo.github.io/_news/A-exam.md

 related_posts: false
 ---

 I will be taking my A-exam May 2nd at 11:15am EST in Gates 310!
-Check back here for a zoom link.